Introduction

 ecosystem living off bacteria around hydrothermal vents.

-Black smokers surrounded by ecosystem
+Black smoker surrounded by an unknown ecosystem prior to 1977.
+NSF

 Scientists had speculated that hydrothermal vents might lie along the spreading